When should I submit an application form?

-Moving onto Higher Education?
+Moving on to Higher Education?

 Other forms of financial support may be available for Higher Education at University or College.

 Student Finance Direct may also be of interest if you intend to study or have your usual home address in England.

-Moving onto the community/voluntary Activity Agreement scheme?
+Moving on to the community/voluntary Activity Agreement scheme?

 Moving to Further Education in College?

 You may be eligible to receive a bursary from the college.
 Contact them directly for further information about financial support.